flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

 ## Known Issues

-- CA leg terminations are sometimes in the wrong place, and do not adapt to V/S.
+- CA leg terminations are sometimes in the wrong place, and does not adapt to V/S.
 - Some path captures will be incorrectly drawn.
 This will not affect guidance.
 - INTCPT calculation can be off on large distances.
 - Course captures do not adapt to PPOS when nextLeg is active.
 This can cause the final path to be off to the side.